This The Big Book of Madness review was made after playing the game eight times.

 The Big Book of Madness is a cooperative deck building game designed by Maxime Rambourg and published by IELLO in which players are students of magic who must work as a team to defeat monsters that are coming out of a grimoire.
 As the monsters are released from the book’s pages, you must use the school’s library to figure out how to deal with their curses.

-At the beginning of the game, each player gets to choose their student.
-Each of the students starts with the same four basic spells, but they will also have their own unique starting decks and a special ability.
+At the beginning of a game of The Big Book of Madness, players get to choose their students.
+The students start with the same four basic spells, but they also have their own unique starting decks and special abilities.

 The Madness deck is your enemy in this game.
 Some of the monsters (and their curses) will force you to take madness cards, which clog up your deck and slow you down.
 These cards are tough to get rid of and can’t be discarded at the end of your turn.
 If you ever end up with a hand full of madness cards, you will be out of the game (because you’ve gone mad!).